MinBZK/ai-validation/docs/Way-of-Working/Onboarding/Dev-machine.md

 # Setting up your Dev Machine

 We are assuming your dev machine is a Mac.
+This guide is rather opinionated, feel free to have your own opinion, and feel free to contribute!
+Contributing can be done by clicking "edit" top right and by making a pull request on this repository.

 ## Things that should have been default on Mac